 Provided they have the right skills and tools, hackers can attack your car with limited investment and effort.
 And because the focus in the manufacturing industry has historically been on safety rather than digital security, bad actors have enjoyed a bit of a head start.

 A hacker can carry out a dynamic analysis on the app you use to control your car.
 And if they’re successful, they can re-engineer that app.
-Then they can track your car, unlock it, and steal it.
+Then it's possible they could track your car, unlock it, and steal it.

 But there are other types of attacks, too.